top of page

 Award Nominations:

-We nominate for every award we can find—even (especially) the prestigious ones to which we have no business submitting as a fledgling literary journal.
+We nominate for every award we can find—even (especially) the prestigious ones to which we have no business submitting as a smaller literary journal.
 If we love your work, we’ll publish it.
 If we really love your work and can’t stop thinking about it, we’ll submit handsomely formatted nomination packages urging judges to give you the literary recognition you deserve.
-For genre fiction eligible for awards specific to that genre, we’ll seek those out and submit to those, too.
+For genre fiction, we’ll seek those out awards and submit to those, too.

 Submission Fees: